 Students who violate school rules may receive off-campus suspension from administration for their rule violation.
-Students are removed from classes and assigned to a parent/guardian for the period of time specified by school administration.
+Students are removed from classes and assigned to a parent/guardian for the period specified by the school administration.
 While serving an off-campus suspension, the student will not participate in any school activities, including athletic competition and practice, will not be permitted on campus, and must have a meeting with a site administrator prior to returning to campus.
-Student will receive credit for class work completed and submitted by the due date as determined by an administrator.
-Short-term suspensions cannot be appealed.
+Students will receive credit for class work completed and submitted by the due date as determined by an administrator.
+Short-term suspension cannot be appealed.
 (Policy JKD)